Varangian-web/osb/Ashrae_D/ASHRAE/ASHRAE NOTES CH13.md

 	Within the model set the doors within the build to open and place a pressurization fan in an exterior wall.
 Then pressurize the building

 3. Check stack effects
-	1. Do this by Removing the blower door fan from the model to specify a could outdoor  t
+	1. Do this by Removing the blower door fan from the model to specify a could outdoor

+4. Specify wind and wind pressure profiles
+5. Input air-handling systems
+6. Specific contaminants
+7. Run sensitivity analysis